 Samsung Electronics is currently the world’s largest smartphone-maker but also boasts a very strong semiconductor business that supplies chips to companies such as Apple.

 Overall, the conglomerate said it planned to invest a total of 180 trillion won ($161 billion) over the next three years, which will include capital expenditures as well as research and development in its semiconductors and displays businesses.
-Most of that investment — about 130 trillion won of the total — will be spent in South Korea, the company said without giving further breakdowns.
+Most of that investment — about 130 trillion won (US$114.4 billion) of the total — will be spent in South Korea, the company said without giving further breakdowns.

 The company wants to involve AI in 5G which according to them is a much more integral element of Huawei’s 5G strategy.
 The company also plans to launch a full range of Huawei commercial equipment including wireless access networks, core networks, and devices.

-Merger & Acquisitions
+Mergers & Acquisitions

 Huawei has continuously invested over 10% of its revenue into R&D. Huawei’s chief executive and founder, Ren Zhengfei, announced that the company “plans to boost its research and development budget this year by $5.8 billion to more than $20 billion.”

 It also develops communication technology and collaborates with European telecommunication customers to carry out testing.
 Its collaboration extends to the research and development institute of Finland, academic institutions, and Nokia.
-MediaTek has a 6G R&D staff in Finland, MediaTek’s staff in Finland is anticipated to grow to be a key to consider its future terminal chip growth.
+MediaTek has dedicated 6G R&D staff in Finland, MediaTek’s staff in Finland is anticipated to grow to be a key to consider its future terminal chip growth.

-Patents are a specific indicator of MediaTek’s efforts in innovation and R&D. MediaTek’s patent strategy for 2018 continues to consider both quantity and quality as Mediatek maintains over 9,000 patents.
+Patents are a specific indicator of a company’s efforts in innovation and R&D. MediaTek’s patent strategy for 2018 continues to consider both quantity and quality as Mediatek maintains over 9,000 patents.
 Mediatek was ranked the third-largest patent filer at the Taiwan Intellectual Property Office (TIPO) and the 25th largest global patent filer in the Digital Communication field of the European Patent Office (EPO).

 In 2018, Mediatek was granted 1,731 new patents, 574 of which were US patents.
 The number of US patents received for 2018 increased compared to the number of US patents received in 2017 (398; ranking among the top 100 of global patent filers).

-Merger & Acquisitions
+Mergers & Acquisitions